Frequently Asked Questions

 There is a process that must be followed when land is acquired for a roadway project.
 This process is defined in federal and state law, which requires government agencies to provide just compensation for any acquired property.
 Property acquisition procedures are described in detail on UDOT’s website in the Acquisition, Appraisal, and Relocation section at www.udot.utah.gov (Home — Inside UDOT — Project Development — Right of Way).
 This section of the UDOT website includes brochures on property owner’s rights and acquiring property.

 By law, state agencies must pay “fair market value” for private property.
 The fair market value is determined by an approved, independent appraiser.
-The appraiser evaluates the property and also researches the area for homes with similar characteristics that have sold recently.
+The appraiser evaluates the property and also researches the area for properties with similar characteristics that have sold recently.
 The property owner has the right to be present during the appraisal property inspection and can bring to the appraiser’s attention any characteristics pertinent to the appraisal.

-After the appraisal is complete, the State offers to acquire the property at fair market value, as determined by the appraiser’s valuation.
-Under State law, UDOT’s offer must be based on the fair market value and supported by documented justification.
+After the appraisal is complete, the state offers to acquire the property at fair market value, as determined by the appraiser’s valuation.
+Under state law, UDOT’s offer must be based on the fair market value and supported by documented justification.
 The agency will make every effort to reach an agreement with the owner during negotiations.
 The owner may provide additional information, and make reasonable counter offers and proposals for the agency to consider.
 Additional information about the property acquisition process is available on UDOT’s website at www.udot.utah.gov (Home — Inside UDOT — Project Development — Right of Way).

-If the State begins an eminent domain action, an individual should consult with an attorney about legal rights.
+If the state begins an eminent domain action, an individual should consult with an attorney about legal rights.
 The Utah Property Rights Ombudsman is also available for advice.

 In the event a project only impacts a portion of an owner’s property, UDOT will pay fair market value for the land and improvements that are actually impacted.
 Owners may also receive proximity damages or payment for an easement depending on the property and the appraisal valuation.
 Proximity damages are only available to those whose property is directly impacted.
 The property may be purchased in total if determined appropriate on a case-by-case basis.

-The State has a relocation assistance program that provides benefits for all those who are displaced by a roadway or transit project (including residents, businesses, non-profit organizations, and farmers).
+The state has a relocation assistance program that provides benefits for all those who are displaced by a roadway or transit project (including residents, businesses, non-profit organizations, and farmers).

-As part of this program, the State provides assistance in identifying replacement property.
+As part of this program, the state provides assistance in identifying replacement property.
 Replacement property must be comparable to the property that is being acquired, and also must be decent, safe, and sanitary.

-In addition, as part of the relocation assistance program, the State pays for eligible relocation costs.
-Relocation costs include moving costs (packing, storage, shipping, etc.) as well as other costs associated with the relocation.
 The relocation payment is separate from the payment for the fair market value of the property itself.
 Additional information about relocation assistance is available on UDOT’s website at www.udot.utah.gov (Home — Inside UDOT — Project Development — Right of Way).

 It is not within a city’s or state’s right to deny building permits to developers who meet all requirements and want to develop their land.
 UDOT works closely with cities and counties during an environmental study process to encourage developers to reserve land for future transportation improvements.
 In some cases, where the developer is willing, UDOT is able to purchase a portion of the land through advanced acquisition.